 Cala Luna, Cala Gonone

-Cala Luna is located near the coast resort of Cala Gonone, on Sardinia's east coast.
+Cala Luna is located near the coastal resort of Cala Gonone, on Sardinia's east coast.

 Cala Gonone is within close proximity to the town of Dorgali and Gennargentu National Park.
 The beach itself, featured in Guy Ritchies' 2002 film Swept Away, is known as Moon Cove due to its crescent-shaped white sand beach and dramatic cliff backdrop.
 Accessible by boat or on foot, the picturesque beach is sheltered by limestone cliffs, fuchsia, and oleanders.